klen/muffin/README.rst

 Muffin is a fast, simple and asyncronous web-framework for Python_ 3.

+.. _documentation:

+**Docs are available at https://muffin.readthedocs.org/.
+Pull requests with documentation enhancements and/or fixes are awesome and most welcome.**

 Example "Hello User" with the Muffin:

 .. code-block:: python